wp-plugins/html5-jquery-audio-player/trunk/readme.txt

 == Upgrade Notice ==

+= 1.9 =
+* More fixes for WordPress Core 3.5.
+Fixed issue with 'add media' button disappearing.
+Fixed problem where player was preventing some widgets opening.

 = 1.8 =
-* Implemented fixes so the plugin is now compatible with WordPress Core 3.5.
-Upgrade crutial if you want to run 3.5
+* Implemented fixes so the plugin is now compatible with WordPress Core 3.5

 = 1.7 =
 * Fixed URL truncating plus some other small enhancements